ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 You can see that it specifies two *pin-sha256* values, that is the pins of two different public keys.
-One is the public key of your currently valid certificate and I suggested including the pin of a backup key in case you have to revoke your certificate.
+One is the public key of your currently valid certificate and I also suggested including the pin of a backup key in case you have to revoke your certificate.

 I received a few questions as to why including a backup pin would be a good idea and what the requirements for a backup key would be.
 I will try to answer